-What is the role of the QA Manager in agile environment?
+What is the role of the QA Manager in an agile environment?
 Do we really need QA Managers in Agile projects?

 The role and responsibilities of QA Managers have changed a lot over the past few years, mainly due to many organizations moving to agile development methodologies where there are clusters of Agile Teams working together to deliver business objectives.